-Nigerian Military Strike Hits Displaced Persons Camp, Killing Dozens, MSF Says
+Nigerian Military Strike Kills Dozens In Displaced Persons Camp

 International

-Nigerian Military Strike Hits Displaced Persons Camp, Killing Dozens, MSF Says
+Nigerian Military Strike Kills Dozens In Displaced Persons Camp

-A Nigerian military strike on a camp for internally displaced persons in northeast Nigeria has killed dozens of people, according to Médecins Sans Frontières.
+A Nigerian military strike on a camp for internally displaced persons in northeast Nigeria has killed dozens of people, according to Doctors Without Borders.

-Teams from MSF, also known as Doctors Without Borders, said in a statement that they've counted 52 dead and 120 wounded as a result of the strike on the camp in Rann.
+Teams from the organization, also known as Médecins sans frontières, said in a statement that they've counted 52 dead and 120 wounded as a result of the strike on the camp in Rann.
 They're treating the injured and preparing to evacuate patients from the camp.

 The bombing was accidental and happened during an air force mission targeting Boko Haram insurgents in restive Borno State, according to tweets from Nigerian President Muhammadu Buhari.